 If you uncheck Name, user-modified names and nicknames are deleted, and names are reverted to the administrator-set names.

 Check Photo to allow users to edit their high-resolution profile photo and their cover photo.
 They can edit their photo in About me, their Google Account, YouTube, and Google+.
 If you add profile photos for your users, the user-set photos override the admin-set photos.

 If you uncheck Photo, a warning dialog appears to show that user profile and cover photos will be archived.
 The actual photos that were used aren't deleted.
-They are preserved in the user's Photos Archive, but they are no longer used as their profile or cover photo.
+They're preserved in the user's Photos Archive, but they're no longer used as their profile or cover photo.

-The checkbox has no effect on the low-resolution photo set in Gmail, which users can always change.
+This setting has no effect on the low-resolution photo set in Gmail, which users can always change.

-Note: If a user enters a birthday indicating they are too young, their account may be disabled.
+Note: If a user enters a birthday indicating they're too young, their account may be disabled.

 Check Work location to allow users to change their work location.
 Users can edit their desk location in Calendar settings.
 For more information, see Set up room booking suggestions.